Do you tutor? Are you a tutoring company? Do you provide tuition?

 We encourage students to come into ELC by themselves if old enough.
 Students must wait inside ELC until they see their parents’ car.
 Students may only leave ELC by themselves if parents arrange this with ELC staff first.

-We kindly ask parents wishing to catch one of our staff also to wait in the foyer until invited into the learning areas.
-We encouraged you to contact us through phone or email because we do not have time to meet during or between sessions.
+We kindly ask parents wishing to catch one of our staff also to wait in the foyer and get our attention rather than entering the learning areas.
+We encourage you to contact us through phone or email because we usually do not have time to meet during or between sessions, unless pre-arranged.
 A quick email giving feedback on student progress at home or school is always welcome!
 (This could include progress on behaviour modification.)

 Can my child do their schoolwork at ELC?